 In the early stages of stretch mark development when they are purplish/red in color, lasers which remove veins (Dye lasers) are usually very effective in removing the redness and preventing the elastin and collagen fibers from becoming disorganized.
 Unfortunately most people wait until the stretch marks are mature before they seek help, so this treatment is rarely used.

-The Pearl Fractional laser has also been beneficial in reducing the visual impact of stretch marks, although this treatment tends to be more effective with newly formed stretch marks.
+Fractional ablative lasers have also been beneficial in reducing the visual impact of stretch marks, although this treatment tends to be more effective with newly formed stretch marks.

-Stretch marks can also experience some improvement from fractional radiofrequency treatments such as Fractora.
+Stretch marks can also experience some improvement from fractional radiofrequency treatments such as Fractora and our new improved version, Morpheus8 RF microneedling.

 Do you have another question that wasn’t addressed here?
 Please feel free to contact us with any questions or concerns you may have!